oqtane/OqtaneSSR/README.md

+# Please Note

+The concepts demonstrated in this POC have been implemented in the Oqtane Framework and were released as part of version 5.1 (March 27, 2024).
+There is not expected to be any further enhancements to this POC, however it will remain accessible for educational purposes to the .NET community.

 # OqtaneSSR

 This is a POC for the new Blazor Server-Side Rendering (SSR) capabilities in .NET 8 - demonstrating some of the dynamic capabilities of the Oqtane CMS and Application Framework (https://www.oqtane.org) - which was developed on earlier versions of interactive Blazor.